Friday, March 25, 2022

 Whether you ride alone or with a partner, tell someone back home where you are heading.
 Many trails take you into backwoods where there is no cell phone service.
 In the event you don't come home on time, your friends and family will know where to start looking.

-Stay On a Trail
+Stay on a Trail

 Sticking to a trail in unfamiliar areas is important to protect yourself from trespassing and hazards.